andrew/ultimate-awesome/README.md

 - [awesome-inclusion-open-science](https://github.com/willingc/awesome-inclusion-open-science) - Curated resources for inclusive collaboration in open science.
 - [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
+- [awesome-ocr-llm](https://github.com/yuliang-liu/awesome-ocr-llm) - OCR in the Era of Large Language Models.
 - [awesome-accelerators](https://github.com/ahmadnassri/awesome-accelerators) - A curated list of startup accelerators around the globe.
 - [awesome-osc](https://github.com/amir-arad/awesome-osc) - A curated list of useful open-sound-control applications, libraries, resources and shiny things.
 - [awesome-gba-dev-zh](https://github.com/apachecn/awesome-gba-dev-zh) - GBA 开发资源列表.